RSedgwick/TLGPs/README.md

 In this repo we run experiments to compare four different transfer learning methods:

 1. Independent multioutput Gaussian process (MOGP)
-2. Average Gaussian process where all data is considered to be from the same surface
+2. Average Gaussian process where all data is considered to be from the same surface (AvgGP)
 3. Linear Model of Coregionalisation (LMC)
 4. Latent Variable Multioutput Gaussian Process (LVMOGP) [2]

-We run experiments for all these methods on three different test function scenarios to contrast situations in which we expect each model to perform well:
+We run experiments for all these methods on three different test function scenarios based on situations in which we expect each model to perform well:
 1. Unrelated test functions
    1. if there is no negative transfer we would expect the MOGP, LMC and LVMOGP to perform similarly here